Hongqiao Upper School

 Born in beautiful Strasbourg, France, I am a French and drama teacher and have taught on four continents over the last 15 years, in places like Munich in Germany, Nairobi in Kenya, or Louisiana in the US.
 Vietnam is where I taught the longest, with 3 years in Ho Chi Minh City and 3 in Hanoi.
 During my college years, I mostly studied law and education.
 I have a Maîtrise en Droit earned within the Erasmus international program through the Université Robert Schuman in Strasbourg and the Universitet Oslo in Norway, and a PGCE from the Keele University in the UK.
 I love theatre, travel, and photography, and I am looking forward to another great year at SCIS.

 My name is Robert La Londe, and I teach MYP Mathematics.
 I am a third culture kid like our students, having been born and raised overseas by two international school teaching parents.
 I was born in Jeddah, Saudi Arabia; then moved to Budapest, Hungary; then to Bangkok, Thailand; and finished High School in Kfar Shmaryahu, Israel.
 I immensely enjoyed growing up overseas and that is what prompted me to pursue a career in international teaching.
 The first time I lived in my home country, the United States, was when I attended the University of California at Santa Cruz where I majored in Environmental Studies.
-I attained my Masters of Education through SUNY Buffalo and am in the late stages of finishing my doctorate in Educational Leadership.
-I have now been teaching at SCIS for the past ten years and have had a great time interacting with our fantastic community.
+I attained my Masters of Education through SUNY Buffalo and my doctorate in Educational Leadership through Nova Southeastern University.
+I have been teaching at SCIS since 2009 and have had a great time interacting with our fantastic community.
 Shanghai is a fascinating city and SCIS has a great student population.
 This is also where I met my wife, Priya Goel, who is a former SCIS teacher.
-My wife and I have a three-year-old son named Riyaan who goes to the ECE campus and another son born over the summer named Ishaan.
+My wife and I have a son named Riyaan who goes to the ECE campus and another younger son named Ishaan.
 I am looking forward to another fun-filled and exciting year at SCIS!

 Hello, I am very pleased to be teaching at SCIS.
 I have taught in four international schools since discovering the world of international education and have taught in both Europe as well as in Africa.
 I am very excited to now teach in Asia as I studied some Chinese and Japanese at university and am ready to continue learning more about the language and culture of China and Shanghai.
 I have a degree from the University of Milan in Political Science as well as my teaching qualification from the University of the West of Scotland.
 I am passionate about service learning and making positive impacts through authentic learning and community service projects.
 I am an active community member and am pleased to be part of the SCIS community with my husband Greg, who teaches here too, and our two children, Giacomo and Edoardo.